greguz/fluente/README.md

 Fluente automatically injects undo-redo functions.
 Both functions optionally accept the number of mutations to apply, defaulting to `1` mutation. `Infinity` is accepted, and means "redo/undo all the mutations available".

 The `historySize` option controls the max number of mutations remembered by Fluente.
-It's set to `10` by default, to limit memory usage.
+Set the `historySize` option to a positive number to enable this feature.

 ## Mutability